Area under Management

 Pongakawa Ecological Area

-Pongakawa Ecological Area (PEA) is an Ecological Reserve of public conservation land managed by the Rotorua Department of Conservation Office.
-Originally subject to native logging back in the 1940-1970’s, Te Puke Forest and Bird were instrumental in getting the area set aside for conservation purposes after North Island Kokako were found to live there.
-PEA is divided into three main areas: the Main Block (439 ha) protected in 1990, Block 2a (168 ha) protected in 2008 and Block 2b (261 ha).
-Block 2b was added to our management area in 2020 with the first ground based pest control operation undertaken in Spring 2021.
+The Pongakawa Ecological Area (PEA) is a reserve of public conservation land managed by the Rotorua Department of Conservation Office.
+Originally subjected to native logging between the 1940s and 1970s, its preservation for conservation purposes owes much to the efforts of Te Puke Forest and Bird, particularly after the discovery of North Island Kokako inhabiting the area.
+PEA consists of three primary sections: the Main Block (439 ha), protected in 1990; Block 2a (168 ha), safeguarded in 2008; and Block 2b (261 ha), which was incorporated into our management area in 2020, initiating the first ground-based pest control operation in Spring 2021.

 Otari Block